WebCivics/PermissiveCommonsOntologiesDocs/Work in Progress.md

 2. Existing Ontologies often refer to URIs that no-longer exist.  other ontologies are very old and now out dated.
 A respectful approach to resolving these sorts of issues is desirable.

 3. Whilst the ChatGPT Content provides a helpful start to writing content about a topic, it does need to be updated and reviewed; as such, the new pages where this has been used needs to be reviewed (when i get there)...
 It has been found to provide garbage RDF relations when providing ontology related results; whilst also providing valuably useful support, for radically improving the productivity metrics for producing ontology works generally.

+5. There's alot of work required to identify and thereafter create useful feature / functionality charts that relate to the functionality of various different types of [[Non-HTTP(s) Protocols]] relating to decentralisation of informatics.
+I suspect this will take sometime to do well.